kbxkb/file-upload-link-share-simple/README.md

 ### Caching

-Caching only becomes relevant if some of the uploaded files gets very popular, and we see many downloads happening on these hot files.
-If this is just a personal file-sharing service, where each uploaded file is only downloaded a few times, caching will remain a lower priority.
-However, if it turns into the next youtube or dropbox, we will need something to cache files.
-[Nginx can be used to front Apache](https://blog.rackspace.com/nginx-support-enables-massive-web-application-scaling) for a PHP application like this.
+Caching becomes relevant if some of the uploaded files gets very popular, and we see many downloads happening on these hot files.
+If this is just a personal file-sharing service, where each uploaded file is only downloaded a few times, caching may remain a lower priority.
+However, if it turns into the next youtube or dropbox, we will need something really scalable to cache files.
+There are several time-tested solutions, for example, [Nginx can be used to front Apache](https://blog.rackspace.com/nginx-support-enables-massive-web-application-scaling) for a PHP application like this.

 Memcached is a widely used solution for caching, but it is not a great solution under two cases (a) for large files (b) if the traffic spikes too quickly, it may not dynamically scale well.
 Redis is a great option, as it also has disk persistence built in, so the size of the cache is usually not a limiting factor.
 The PHP code itself can use [APC](http://pecl.php.net/package/APC) for getting maximum mileage out of a single server without being a distributed cache.

 When it comes to the topic of caching for a web application, most discussion assume small objects.
 However, truly scalable caching for large objects like large files need custom solutions - and one that I built for Yahoo's CDN is one such customized solution.

-If the solution becomes wildly popular, and people from all over the world start using it, using a commercial CDN like Akamai for caching may be a good idea
+If the solution becomes wildly popular, and people from all over the world start using it, using a commercial CDN like Akamai for caching may be a good idea.

 ### Load Balancing

 Load Balancing solutions (as the application scales horizontally) are an important consideration.
-Public Cloud platforms have load balancers like ELB or
+Public Cloud platforms have load balancers like ELB or Azure Load Balancers.
+However, sometimes they lack features like customizable routing rules.
+For example, a feature like resuming interrupted download may need sticky sessions based on client IP - which is a fairly common need for web applications handling sessions.
+It is a common thing to trust a stand-alone load balancer like HAProxy more.
+The challenge becomes in scaling these standalone load-balancers if there is a sudden traffic spike.
+The cloud-native load balancers are particularly good at at that.
+Hence, there are pros and cons - but for this application, the cloud-native solutions should be good enough.